vramonlinebsc/neural_operator_surrogates/musings.md

 **The community ACCEPTS tensor networks as baselines.** Look at any recent quantum many-body paper - they all use MPS/DMRG for large N!

 Want me to write the full MPS integration code for your data generation? 🚀

+**TO MAKE THIS PRL-WORTHY:**

+## **Option 1: DISCOVER NEW PHYSICS** ⭐
+Use your surrogate to find something **nobody has seen before**:
+- Simulate N=20-30 frustrated spin systems (triangular lattice)
+- Scan 10,000+ parameter combinations (impossible with exact methods)
+- **Find unexpected phase transition or exotic ordering**
+- "Neural surrogates reveal hidden quantum phase at J/Ω = 2.7"
+- **THIS gets PRL** - new physics always does

+## **Option 2: BEAT THE IMPOSSIBLE**
+- Show tensor networks **fail** where you succeed
+- 2D lattices, long-range interactions → MPS breaks down
+- Your surrogate still works
+- "Where DMRG fails, neural operators succeed"

+## **Option 3: UNIVERSAL QUANTUM SIMULATOR**
+Train **ONE model** that handles:
+- Different N (4 to 60)
+- Different Hamiltonians (Heisenberg, XY, Ising, transverse field)
+- Different topologies (chain, ladder, 2D)
+- **"Universal" is powerful** - like GPT for quantum systems

+## **Option 4: QUANTUM HARDWARE BENCHMARK**
+- Partner with someone who HAS quantum computer access
+- Run same Hamiltonian on real quantum hardware
+- Show your surrogate **predicts real quantum device output**
+- "Surrogate as quantum computer digital twin"

+---

+**BRIEFEST ANSWER:**

+PRL wants **impact**, not just speed.

+**Revolutionary = Enable discovery that was impossible before**

+Your path: Get N=4-12 working → Use it to FIND something new → That's your PRL.

+Speed is the tool.
+Discovery is the paper. 🎯